Desislava26/CSharp-Advanced/README.md

 # CSharp-Advanced
-This is my homework from courses.
+This is my homework from SoftUni courses.

 - The repository will include exercises with:
 1. Stacks and Queues